South Carolina Incorporation Services

 What is a South Carolina Initial Report?

-Any business in South Carolina that is taxed as a corporation is required to file form CL-1, the South Carolina Initial Report.
-You file this form along with your Articles of Incorporation (the $25 fee is included in the $135 you pay to file your Articles).
+Any business in South Carolina that’s taxed as a corporation is required to file form CL-1, the South Carolina Initial Report.
+You file this form along with your Articles of Incorporation (the $25 fee is included in the $135 you pay to file your articles).

-A lot of the information from your Articles of Incorporation is repeated on this form, but you’ll also need to include some extra info such as your principal office address and the names and addresses of directors and officers.
+A lot of the information required on your Articles of Incorporation is repeated on this form, but you’ll also need to include some extra info such as your principal office address and the names and addresses of your directors and officers.

 How long does it take to start a South Carolina corporation?

 Create a South Carolina Business Entities Online account and file your Articles of Incorporation online for the fastest turnaround time of 2 days (although you’ll shell out an extra $15 for online processing).
 Note that you’ll still need an attorney signature.